TheoRepo/H1-B-visa-petition-approval-rate-prediction/README.md

-# Project Name: Automated Machine Learning
+# Project Name: H1-B Visa petition approval rate prediction

 Group Members: Tian Yu(ty364), Chengnan Xu(cx223)

-This project is aimed to optimize an automated machine learning system on AutoML benchmark.
-The test dataset is from the benchmark dataset.
+This project is aimed to predict the H-1B visa petition approval rate based on the attributes of the applicants.
+This prediction algorithm will be a valuable reference source both for the future H-1B visa applicants and the employers who are considering to sponsor them.